Auth0 Features Aiding GDPR Compliance

 Right to Access Data

 You can use either the Management Dashboard (which is a manual process) or the Management API (which is a programmatic process) to retrieve information about a specific user, correct their profile, or delete their profile.
-The Get a User endpoint enable you to provide an end user with their information in a standardized format (JSON).
+The Get a User endpoint enables you to provide an end user their information in a standardized, machine readable (JSON) format.

 Auth0 will assist in pointing you toward the correct API endpoints to use, as well as how to obtain the data you need.